Student Pre-Departure Orientation to Studying Abroad

 From visiting to belonging

-These pre-departure orientation sessions will help you navigate personal and cultural growth opportunities while you’re abroad.
+Our pre-departure sessions will help you navigate personal and cultural growth opportunities while you’re abroad.

 Insights into the local culture

-It’s important that you have some knowledge of local culture and customs before arriving in your study country.
-This will ease your transition into the community and help you interact with your new classmates more effectively.
+It helps to have some knowledge of the local culture and customs before arriving in your study country.
+This eases your transition into the community and helps you interact with your new classmates more effectively.
 Half of the fun of going abroad is learning about the things people from other cultures do differently.
+We’ll tell you all about the culture, activities, life as a local, and even some colloquial terms that’ll come handy in your new city.

 Student life in your new country

-When you study overseas, you’ll need to adjust to a new learning environment, where there may be different learning styles, classroom environments and expectations.
-You’ll also be getting used to new cultural norms as a student.
+When you study abroad, you’ll need to adjust to a new learning environment along with getting used to new cultural norms as a student.
+Our sessions will brief you about different learning styles, classroom environments and expectations.

 Whether it’s academic support, English language help or visa advice, we outline some of the practical support that’s available to international students.